elarson5/DATA-5100-weather/README.md

 ## Analysis

-The project used the notebook "Weather project v4" as the final ver
+The project used the notebook "Weather project v4" as the final version.
+The project assessed the datasets for suitability of the question and changed the DATE variable to make it useable in the project.
+Then the two datasets were merged and missing values imputed using mean values.
+Finally, data was analyzed  using a descriptive approach with summary statistics and bar graphs.

 ---